daniraro/Scrip/README.md

 end)

 toggleBtn.MouseButton1Click:Connect(function()
-    _G.scriptEnabled = not _G.scriptEnabled
+    scriptEnabled = not scriptEnabled
-    toggleBtn.Text = _G.scriptEnabled and "ATIVADO" or "DESATIVADO"
-    toggleBtn.BackgroundColor3 = _G.scriptEnabled and Color3.fromRGB(0, 180, 0) or Color3.fromRGB(180, 0, 0)
+    toggleBtn.Text = scriptEnabled and "ATIVADO" or "DESATIVADO" toggleBtn.BackgroundColor3 = scriptEnabled and Color3.fromRGB(0, 180, 0) or Color3.fromRGB(180, 0, 0)
-    statusLabel.Text = "Status: " .. (_G.scriptEnabled and "Executando" or "Pausado")
+    statusLabel.Text = "Status: " .. (scriptEnabled and "Executando" or "Pausado")
 end)

 -- Anti-AFK
 spawn(function()
     while wait(20) do
-        if _G.scriptEnabled then
+        if scriptEnabled then
             local VirtualUser = game:GetService("VirtualUser")
             VirtualUser:CaptureController()
             VirtualUser:ClickButton2(Vector2.new())